-Did you know that not deducting PMI is one of the top mistakes home owners make on their taxes?
-(Get the details on that in our Q&A for home-related taxes.)
+Did you know that not deducting PMI is one of the top mistakes homeowners make on their taxes?
+Don’t be one of the people who misses out.

 Do You Qualify for the Deduction?